cwlin0131/cwlin0131/README.md

 AI has collapsed the cost of making software.
 Anyone with an idea can ship a product in a weekend, so **building is no longer the bottleneck.
 Scaling is.**

-Today's builders hit the same wall over and over: converting visitors into paying users, understanding what actually moves the needle, optimizing retention, handling payments, invoices, and compliance.
-Each of these is a full-time problem, and solo operators don't have the team — or the patience — to solve them one by one.

 **Portaly Vibe** is our answer: a growth-first commerce layer for the AI-native generation.
 One-line integration delivers checkout, subscriptions, member management, **conversion analytics, and data-driven insights**, everything a builder needs to turn traffic into revenue and a product into a business.

 Portaly handles **growth**, which is the missing infrastructure for every solo operator who wants to scale without a team.